pramodith/topN_sigma_generation/README.md

   - custom_generate
 ---
 ## Overview
+This generation sampling method is based on the paper [Top-N Sigma: A Simple and Effective Sampling Method for Language Models](https://openreview.net/pdf/1e221c8eedaf42558abc5dca4637b3378297582b.pdf).

 Most output token sampling techniques operate on the probability scores post temperature being applied.
 The softmax function distorts the underlying logit scores distribution making it hard to know a meaningful top-p/top-k value to set.